confluentinc/demo-scene/self-balancing/README.md

 * When an operator wants to remove a broker, she can call a Self-Balancing API to shut down the broker and drain the partitions from it
 * When a broker has been down for a certain amount of time, Self-Balancing Clusters will automatically reassign the partitions to other brokers

-To learn more, refer to Self-Balancing Clusters in the Confluent documentation [here](https://docs.confluent.io/current/kafka/sbc/index.html).
+To learn more, refer to [Self-Balancing Clusters](https://docs.confluent.io/current/kafka/sbc/index.html) in the Confluent documentation.

 ### Deployment